jd-solanki/anu/docs/guide/getting-started/installation.md

     })
     ```

-4. Now, just use components the component and it will be auto imported on demand 🤯
+4. Now just use the component and it will be auto imported on demand 🤯

     ```vue
     <template>